Akuli/odotdot/docs/syntax-spec.md

   will cause errors when parsing to AST.
 Note that e.g. `var_statement` and `var0` are valid identifiers.

+Anything else should throw an error.
+It's good if the error messages are descriptive, but there's no exact specification of what they need to say.

 The token rule that matches *first* should be used.
 For example, `"hello # world"` is not a comment because the very first character begins a valid string literal, and the `#` beginning a comment is the 8th character.